Skip to Content

 Conclusion

 Some horses are predisposed to be high-strung and may benefit from calmative supplements to ease their stress and anxiety.
-Others need a dose of a sedative to help keep them and the people around them safe while specific actions are being performed on them.
+Others need a dose of a sedative to help keep them and the people around them safe while specific actions are being performed.
 The preferred product, in this case by many owners, is Dorm gel.

 However, finding out why your horse reacts as he does is essential to remedy the issue with the correct action.
 Also, trying out alternatives to calming supplements can be a fun and exciting way to bond better with your horse.